Press and Publicity Material

 At the time I was attending SF conventions with Andromeda Spaceways Inflight Magazine, and so I decided to print up a few copies of Hal Spacejock and give them away to subscribers.
 (ASIM publishes light-hearted SF rather than the dreary stuff, so the audience was ideal.)
 At one of these conventions I met the SF specialist from Dymocks Carousel, the local branch of the Australian Dymocks chain, and he agreed to put a few copies on their shelves.

 And that's where my current publisher found Hal Spacejock.
 They offered me a contract and I set to work rewriting the novels with editorial input from Janet Blagg.
 The first title was released in September 2005 and immediately featured in the Dymocks SF bestseller list.
-It stayed there for three weeks running, and ongoing sales recently led to a second printing with a brand new cover.
+It stayed there for three weeks running, and ongoing sales led to a third printing.

 |